Diff4Earth/ABL_1D_JAX/README.md

 For the test case we compute the Hanning Filter on boundary layer height from ERA5
 ![](blh_test.png)

+## Jax implementation

+The environment to install the libraries necessary for the test case in Jax and visualization `hanning_gpu_vs_cpu.ipynb' can be installed with the `jax.yaml` environement file.

+`conda env create -f jax.yaml`

+The `smooth_pblh_jax.py` code contains the JAX script.

 # Conclusion from the project

 The person doing this translation will need solid knowledge of Fortran and especially NEMO convention and functions.
 Why people do double loops in (x, y) dimension ordering the indexes like (y_min, y_max, x_min, x_max)...

-# ABL in JAX
+## ABL in JAX
 The set of initial equations in a single-column approach could be written more directly in JAX.
 There is a set of vertical diffusion equation